JonoAugustine/AugustinesGleichungZuneigungs_2.0/README.md

 	- One way around this would be to set any of these (let's call them) "*null*" Cn-features to 0 within the respective candidate.
 This brings into question the meaning of a "0" score feature.
 		- Prior to negative features, a feature of score 0 would mean it was poor, since a potentially high weight was zeroed out.
 		- Since the introduction of negative features, a Cn-feature score of 0 could equally zero out a negative weight as a positive one, so (hypothetically) it should be more of a balanced influence.
 		- However the question remains: *should candidates without a certain feature be judged on the same scale as those with said feature, regardless of negativity?*
+			- Consider this scenario:
+				- 2 candidates: Phone & Computer
+				- List some descriptive features of either:
+					- Phone calls, video editing, steam games, texting, portability
+				- Let's assume you don't have some program that lets you make calls or text from a computer.
+Clearly, phone calls and texting will be at the bottom of the borda ranking for the Computer, so far down in fact, they should be considered automatic zeros (hint hint).
+Similarly, you wont be playing any steam games or doing heavy video editing on the phone, so those can also be automatic zeros.
+Portability, on the third hand, easily fits into both candidates feature box.
+				- Calibrating the entire set of features, regardless of where they will apply later on, and then giving bordas for the 2 Cn, should give appropriate scoring in the final calculations.
+				- **A possible issue with this example** would be the range calculations.
+How would the range be interpreted if the perfect candidate would have features that span across the features that do not go into both boxes and therefore "cannot" exist?
+			- Consider this scenario
+				- 2 candidates: Computer & New Counter-top

 ***List of known bugs***
 -----